FEUPTalks/Frontend/acceptanceTests/AT2.md

 * The system administrator receives notification.
 * The system administrator accesses the dashboard.
 * The system administrator rejects the proposal.
+* The proponent receives the notification by email that a propose was rejected.